 If you properly fill in your proxy card and send it to us in time to vote, your proxy (one of the individuals named on your proxy card) will vote your shares as you have directed.
-If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board of Directors as follows:
+If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board of Directors ("the Board") as follows:

-- 1. FOR the election of the Board's four nominees to our Board of Directors. - 2.
-FOR ratification of the appointment of Grant Thornton, LLP as our independent registered public accounting firm for the year ending December 31, 2018. - 3.
-FOR approval of an amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the outstanding shares of the Company's common stock, at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4 or 1-for-5, as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting. - 4.
-FOR authorization of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3. - 5.
-FOR the approval of the 2015 Stock Plan, as amended, to, among other things, increase the number of shares of common stock authorized for issuance under the 2015 Plan by 2,000,000 shares and to provide for the issuance of stock appreciation rights.
+- FOR the election of the Board's four nominees to our Board of Directors. - 2.
+FOR ratification of the appointment of Grant Thornton, LLP as our independent registered public accounting firm for the year ending December 31, - 3.
+FOR approval of an amendment to the Company's amended and restated certificate of incorporation to effect a reverse stock split of the outstanding shares of the Company's common stock, at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for -6, 1-for -7, or 1-for-8, as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting. - 4.
+For approval of an increase in the number of shares of common stock authorized for issuance under the 2015 - 5.
+For authorization of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3. - In their discretion, upon such other matters as may property come before the meeting.